BlinkTagInc/gtfs-to-chart/README.md

     "beautify": false
 ```

-### diagramDate
+### chartDate

-{String} The date to use for generating digrams in YYYYMMDD format.
-Diagrams will be for service on this date.
+{String} The date to use for generating charts in YYYYMMDD format.
+Charts will be for service on this date.
 Defaults to today's date.

 ```
-    "diagramDate": "20200505"
+    "chartDate": "20200505"
 ```

 ### templatePath

-{String} Path to a folder containing (pug)[https://pugjs.org/] template for rendering diagrams.
+{String} Path to a folder containing (pug)[https://pugjs.org/] template for rendering charts.
 This is optional.
-Defaults to using the templates provided in `views/diagram`.
-All files within the `/views/custom` folder will be .gitignored, so you can copy the `views/diagram` folder to `views/custom/myagency` and make any modifications needed.
-Any custom views folder should conatain pug templates called `diagram_page.pug` and  `overview_page.pug`.
+Defaults to using the templates provided in `views/chart`.
+All files within the `/views/custom` folder will be .gitignored, so you can copy the `views/chart` folder to `views/custom/myagency` and make any modifications needed.
+Any custom views folder should conatain pug templates called `chart_page.pug` and  `overview_page.pug`.

 ```
     "templatePath": "views/custom/my-agency/"